 By reducing the friction associated with matching employees and employers, our project makes employment more agile, offering firms and individuals the chance to quickly find the skills and opportunities that they seek.
-Validation and access to information is key for building strong institutions, encouraging society provide the required support for them.

 Our project lets more people work together.
 This enables small businesses to find suitable people quickly, while taking up less resources to do so and at the same time establishing stronger business relationships.